-Octyldodecyl Stearoyl Stearate occurs as an amber, yellow liquid with a mild, characteristic odor.
-It has a molecular weight of 846.87 Da.
+Octyldodecyl Stearoyl Stearate occurs as an amber, yellow liquid with a mild, characteristic odor.3 It has a molecular weight of 846.87 Da.
 Octyldodecyl Stearoyl Stearate is partly soluble in 95% ethanol, propylene glycol, glycerin, 70% sorbitol and PEG 400.
-It is insoluble in water mixture of fatty acids (primarily C-18) with no impurities.)
-The product is neutralized to a water-soluble soap, washed to purity, dried, and filtered.
+It is insoluble in water.